cardboard-iguana/cardboard-iguana.com/notes/tryhackme-ice.md

 ## Recon

-The machine we’ll be attacking is at 10.10.55.173.
-Since it’s a Windows box, we know that it won’t respond to `ping` by default.
+The machine we'll be attacking is at 10.10.55.173.
+Since it's a Windows box, we know that it won't respond to `ping` by default.

-As usual, we’ll start out with an nmap scan:
+As usual, we'll start out with an nmap scan:

 ```bash
 sudo nmap -v -oA ice -Pn -A -T4 -sS -script vuln \